-- Nature of concern:
+- Nature of concern

-- Independence:
+- Independence

-- Support from home:
+- Support from home

 - Action Plan: this needs to include all planned and regular eventualities such as PE, swimming and lunchtimes etc.

+- If a specific Risk Assessment needs to be made.

-Arrangements for incidental events such as sports, school performances, school trips, etc. will need to be planned agreed as and when necessary.
+Additional arrangements for incidental events such as sports, school performances, school trips, etc. will need to be planned and agreed as and when necessary.